SovereignCloudStack/k8s-cluster-api-provider/README.md

   to render a config file ``$CLUSTERNAME-config.yaml`` which will then be submitted to the capi server (``kind-kind`` context) for creating the control plane nodes and worker nodes with openstack integration, cinder CSI and calico CNI.
-  The script returns once the control plane is fully initialized (the worked nodes might still be under construction.
-The kubectl file to talk to this cluster (as admin) can be found in $CLUSTERNAME.yaml.
-Expect the cluster creation to take ~10mins.
-(CLUSTERNAME defaults to testcluster)
+  The script returns once the control plane is fully initialized (the worker nodes might still be under construction).
+The kubectl file to talk to this cluster (as admin) can be found in ``$CLUSTERNAME.yaml``.
+Expect the cluster creation to take ~8mins.
+(CLUSTERNAME defaults to testcluster.)
 * The script can be called with an existing cluster to apply changes to it.
+  Note that you can easily change the number of nodes, while the node specifications itself (flavor, image, ...) can not be changed.
+You need to add a second machine description template to the ``cluster-template.yaml`` to do such changes.
+  You will also need to enhance it for multi-AZ or multi-region clusters.
+  You can of course also delete the cluster and create a new one ...
 * Use ``kubectl get clusters`` in the ``kind-kind`` context to see what clusters exist.
 * ``delete_cluster.sh [CLUSTERNAME]``: Tell the capi mgmt server to remove